astroandes/tololo-lya-fit/paper/referee.md

 other physical processes, without needing a supermassive black hole or an halo mass of 10^12 M_sun for a compact dwarf galaxy?

+Reply.
+We have looked carefully into published observational data for compact dwarf galaxies (UCD's) and dwarf ellipticals (DE's).
+This helped us to realize that Tololo is closer to the sizes and luminosities of dwarf ellipticals than UCDs'.
+Tololo is usually classified as a CDG as it is star forming and not "red and dead" as DE's.
+Furthermore, the velocity dispersions observed in DE match the results of our multiphase model.
+It is still puzzling that: A) DE's are found in groups and clusters, while tololo is isolated and B) DE's are not star forming, while tololo hosts a starburst.
+For this reason we have completely restructure the discussion section to present this comparison.
+This also removes the motivation to consier the BH hypothesis.

 The author should at least provide a more complete/compelling discussion on these issues.